refskeggbrewing/refskeggbrewing.github.io/documents/index.md

 ## General

-* * *

 The EZ-doc for Atlantia A&S documentation can be found here: [EZ-Doc](/assets/documents/basic.pdf)

-Because I come from an engineering background, for the most part my documentation is cited using IEEE style citations.
+I have recently begun to use Chicago style footnote citation.
+It seems to lend itself well to historical papers and research like this.
 I try to keep research as detailed as possible.
 If you'd like to see in more detail how I create the documentation I use, please look [here](process).

 ## Brewing

-* * *

 Period French Cider Documentation: [Cider](/assets/documents/cider.pdf) I also have some raspberry mead that I need to add the documentation for.
 I have also done a bochet based on a French book from 1390.

 ## Enameling

-* * *

 ### Event Documentation